grup3ea/Foods-Sports/README.md

 ##Project EA 2016-17 Group 3
 Combining Nutrition with Physical preparation this application acts as a hub between healthy food delivery, trainers and clients.

-THe technologies used arte part of the MEAN 2.0:
+The technologies used are part of the MEAN 2.0:
  * MongoDB
  * NodeJS
  * ExpressJS